We may earn affiliate link compensation for products listed below.

 Items you need during emergencies shouldn’t be hidden in hard-to-access safes.
 Cash for immediate needs, emergency contact information, and medical documents work better in easily accessible locations rather than hidden safes that might be difficult to reach during stressful situations.
 I keep a small amount of emergency cash in a small fireproof box in our house rather than the basement safe.

 Avoid storing items that require frequent access or regular rotation.
-Perishable documents like insurance policies that need annual updates, business records that you reference regularly, or items with expiration dates become inconvenient when buried in hidden safes.
+Documents that need regular updates, like insurance policies, business records that you reference regularly, or items with expiration dates become inconvenient when buried in hidden safes.
 The security benefit disappears if you’re constantly accessing the safe and potentially exposing its location.

 FAQs